aws-samples/aws-cdk-pipelines-datalake-infrastructure/README.md

     ```python
     local_mapping = {
         DEPLOYMENT: {
-            ACCOUNT_ID: 'deployment_account_id',
+            ACCOUNT_ID: 'add_your_deployment_account_id_here',
             REGION: 'us-east-2',
+            # If you use GitHub / GitHub Enterprise, this will be the organization name
-            GITHUB_REPOSITORY_OWNER_NAME: 'aws-samples', # Note: Use your owner here!
+            GITHUB_REPOSITORY_OWNER_NAME: 'aws-samples',
-            GITHUB_REPOSITORY_NAME: 'aws-cdk-pipelines-datalake-infrastructure', # Note: Use your forked repo here!
+            # Use your forked repo here!
-            # This is used in the Logical Id of CloudFormation resources.
+            # This is used in the Logical Id of CloudFormation resources
-            # We recommend Capital case for consistency.
+            # We recommend capital case for consistency. e.g. DataLakeCdkBlog
-            # Example: DataLakeCdkBlog
+            GITHUB_REPOSITORY_NAME: 'aws-cdk-pipelines-datalake-infrastructure',
             LOGICAL_ID_PREFIX: 'DataLakeCDKBlog',
-            # Important: This is used in resources that must be **globally** unique!
+            # This is used in resources that must be globally unique!
-            #   Resource names may only contain Alphanumeric and hyphens and cannot contain trailing hyphens.
+            # It may only contain alphanumeric characters, hyphens, and cannot contain trailing hyphens
-            # Example: unique-identifier-data-lake
+            # E.g. unique-identifier-data-lake
             RESOURCE_NAME_PREFIX: 'cdkblog-e2e',
         },
         DEV: {
-            ACCOUNT_ID: 'dev_account_id',
+            ACCOUNT_ID: 'add_your_dev_account_id_here',
             REGION: 'us-east-2',
             VPC_CIDR: '10.20.0.0/24'
         },
         TEST: {
-            ACCOUNT_ID: 'test_account_id',
+            ACCOUNT_ID: 'add_your_test_account_id_here',
             REGION: 'us-east-2',
             VPC_CIDR: '10.10.0.0/24'
         },
         PROD: {
-            ACCOUNT_ID: 'prod_account_id',
+            ACCOUNT_ID: 'add_your_prod_account_id_here',
             REGION: 'us-east-2',
             VPC_CIDR: '10.0.0.0/24'
         }